 - Get an EORI number

-If you trade with GB, and you do not already have a UK EORI number you should apply for one now - get an EORI number.
+You will need both a GB EORI number and an XI EORI number if you buy from GB.
+If you do not already have a GB EORI number, you can apply for both a GB EORI number and an XI number at the same time – get an EORI number.
 There is no risk to having an EORI number if you do not use it.

 - Find out the commodity code for goods you buy or sell